Igigi: Atra-Hasis

 Were making the Igigu undertake the toil.

 The Igigi then rebel against the dictatorship of Enlil, setting fire to their tools and surrounding Enlil's great house by night.
 On hearing that toil on the irrigation channel is the reason for the disquiet, the Anunnaki council decide to create man to carry out agricultural labour.

+Functions and cult

+The functions of the Igigi as a distinct group of deities are not clearly defined; their name occurs in personal theophoric names.
+Topographical texts mention Edur-kuga (E-dur-kuga, Sumerian é-dúr-kù-ga, “House of the Sacred Brick”), a sanctuary of the Igigi in Babylon, located in the district of TE.Eki.